bssammel/akeso/documentation/api-routes.md

     ```json
     {
-      "message": "business couldn't be found"
+      "message": "Patient couldn't be found"
     }
     ```

-### Create a Review for a business based on the business's id
+### Add a Condition to a Patient

 Create and return a new review for a business specified by id.